 How Big Are Beaver Lodges?

 Beaver homes are called lodges.
 They build these lodges from mud, sticks, grass, and moss.
 There are two types of beaver lodges.
-The first is is a dome-shaped lodge, the other is a more straightforward den on the bank.
-The tyope of lodge beavers build, depend on the water speed and water levels.
+The first is a dome-shaped lodge; the other is a more straightforward den on the bank.
+The type of lodge beavers build depends on the water speed and water levels.

 Simple bank dens are built-in fast-moving water, while the domed lodges are built in slow-moving water.
 Beaver lodges have underwater entry points to these structures.

-Beavers can build a lodge in a few days, and they can be as large as 20 foot wide at the base and 10 feet high.
-They can also be as large as nearly 40 foot wide feet wide and 16 foot tall.
+Beavers can build a lodge in a few days, and they can be as large as 20 feet wide at the base and 10 feet high.
+They can also be as large as nearly 40 feet wide and 16 feet tall.
 You will find these homes situated alongside rivers, lakes, streams, marshes, and ponds.

 How Big are Beaver Dams?

 Beavers use trees to build their dams.
-Depending on the size of the tree, they can fell a tree within a few minutes.
+Depending on the size of the tree, they can fell it within a few minutes.

 The length of the barrier depends on the width of the stream, with the longest beaver dam found in Three Forks, Montana.
-It is 2,140 feet long, 14 foot high, and 23 foot thick.
+It is 2,140 feet long, 14 feet high, and 23 feet thick.
 This dam can be seen from space.